-James, not Peirce, was the major influence on Dewey during his Chicago years, when he and his colleagues were working out their experimental instrumentalism.11 Dewev was attracted to the biological motifs in James's Principles of Psychology.12 Dewey's fascination with organic metaphors was already evident in the Hegelian phase of his development, but became dominant with his turn toward Darwin.13 Darwin's The Origin of Species had been published in 1859, the year of Dewey's birth.
-All the were pragmatic thinkers influenced by Darwin's evolutionary hypotheses.
-14 The themes of democracy, education, and social reform became central to Dewey's version of pragmatism.
+James, not Peirce, was the major influence on Dewey during his Chicago years, when he and his colleagues were working out their experimental instrumentalism.11 Dewey was attracted to the biological motifs in James's Principles of Psychology.12 Dewey's fascination with organic metaphors was already evident in the Hegelian phase of his development, but became dominant with his turn toward Darwin.13 Darwin's The Origin of Species had been published in 1859, the year of Dewey's birth.
+All the pragmatic thinkers were influenced by Darwin's evolutionary hypotheses.14 The themes of democracy, education, and social reform became central to Dewey's version of pragmatism.
 Mead, who shared many of Dewey's interests in philosophy and social reform, was also concerned with the social character and the genesis of language and communication.
-Mead, more than any other of pragmatic thinkers, developed detailed the а comprehensive social theory of action and language.
+Mead, more than any other of the pragmatic thinkers, developed a detailed comprehensive social theory of action and language.
 All of these thinkers were robust naturalists stressing the continuity of human beings with the rest of nature, although each of them strongly opposed scientism, reductive naturalism, and mechanical determinism.
 They argued for the positive role of chance and contingency in the universe.
 They were skeptical of any attempt to draw a sharp boundary between philosophical reflection and scientific activity.
 Each of them stressed the need for philosophy to be informed by, and open to, the significance of novel scientific developments.
 They were critical of the traditional philosophical quest for absolute certainty and of what Dewey labeled the "spectator theory of knowledge."
 They emphasized the role of know-how, social practices, and human agency.

 There is another aspect of the pragmatic thinkers that should be highlighted - their self-understanding that pragmatism was related to important features of American life.
 (This is especially true of James, Dewey, and Mead, less so of Peirce.)
-Thus far, I have been stressing how the classical pragmatists were influenced by, and transformed, themes that they appropriated from European philosophy, self-consciously Americans. but they were In "The Development of American Pragmatism," which was originally written for a European audience, Dewey says that the pragmatic movement is a "re-adaptation" of European vehemently rejects the thought.
-He caricature that reflects the aspects pragmatism worst of American philosophical Speaking materialism. of the various developments in America, Dewey asserts that "they do not aim to glorify the energy and love of action which the new conditions of American life exaggerated.
-They do not reflect mercantilism excessive life. the of American Instrumentalism maintains in opposition to many contrary tendencies in the American environment, that action should be intelligent and reflective, and that thought should occupy a central position in life" (Dewey 1981, p.
+Thus far, I have been stressing how the classical pragmatists were influenced by, and transformed, themes that they appropriated from European philosophy, but they were self-consciously Americans.
+In "The Development of American Pragmatism," which was originally written for a European audience, Dewey says that the pragmatic movement is a "re-adaptation" of European thought.
+He vehemently rejects the caricature that pragmatism reflects the worst aspects of American materialism.
+Speaking of the various philosophical developments in America, Dewey asserts that "they do not aim to glorify the energy and love of action which the new conditions of American life exaggerated.
+They do not reflect the excessive mercantilism of American life. ...
+Instrumentalism maintains in opposition to many contrary tendencies in the American environment, that action should be intelligent and reflective, and that thought should occupy a central position in life" (Dewey 1981, p.
 56).
 He also declares:

 It is beyond doubt that the progressive and unstable character of American life and civilization has facilitated the birth of a philosophy which regards the world as being in continuous formation, where there is still place for indeterminism, for the new, and for a real future.
-But this idea is not exclusively American, although the conditions in American life have aided this idea in becoming selfconscious.
+But this idea is not exclusively American, although the conditions in American life have aided this idea in becoming self-conscious.
 (Ibid.)